 To help choose which lens and frame are right for you, this sunglass selector from Smith is helpful.

-Costas is another high-quality sunglasses manufacturer.
-They’ve been making fishing orientated polarized glasses for more than 35 years and have a great reputation for their technology and making durable glasses with excellent optics.
+Costa Del Mar is another high-quality sunglasses manufacturer.
+They’ve been making fishing-orientated polarized lenses and glasses for more than 35 years and have a great reputation for their technology and for making durable glasses with excellent optics.

 Costa’s are also available in prescription models for those needing corrective vision.

-Costa’s lenses come in glass or polycarbonate/Trivex.
-As with all brands, the glass lens are the most scratch resistant but the heaviest, whereas the polymer lenses are lighter but need to be taken care of more carefully.
+Costa’s polarized lenses come in glass or polycarbonate/Trivex.
+As with all brands, the glass is the most scratch resistant but the heaviest, whereas the polymer lenses are lighter but need to be taken care of more carefully.

-As a speciality fishing sunglasses manufacture, all frames with Costa’s will fit the bill.
+As a specialty fishing sunglasses manufacturer, all frames with Costa’s will fit the bill.

 Some of the highest rated include:

-Costa’s lenses come in seven different colours – which is enough to provide sunglasses for a wide range of fishing applications without confusing people!
+Costa’s lenses come in seven different colors – which is enough to cater to a wide range of fishing applications without confusing people!

 These guys have been around in the industry since 1980 and have a great reputation for durable and effective polarized sunglasses that are popular choices for fishermen and women.

-Maui’s sunglasses are also available in prescription for those needing corrective vision.
+Maui Jim’s sunglasses are also available in prescription for any angler needing corrective vision.

-Maui Jim’s lens use its PolarizedPlus2 designed to protect the eyes while enhancing the true colours of the surroundings with great clarity.
-They have also innovated heavily in lens materials with five separate materials available to choose from each fulfilling particular applications.
+Maui Jim’s polarized lenses use its PolarizedPlus2, designed to protect the eyes while enhancing the true colors of the surroundings with great clarity.
+They have also innovated heavily in lens materials, with five separate materials available to choose from, each fulfilling particular applications.